cryoz/k1_buildroot/README.md

 | More performant ** | ?? |

-\* Guppy Mod is using the BTT Eddy Klipper branch until the Eddy features are merged into mainline.
+\* Guppy Mod is using the mainline + a PR for rapid bed mesh scan.
+Will switch to mainline once rapid bed mesh scan is merged.
 \** Python 3.11.8 is *FASTER* than 3.8.2 (Faster Klipper/Moonraker).
 Since Guppy Mod also do not install any bloated software, it uses significantly less memory by default.
 On a fresh boot, Guppy Mod shows 36% used System memory in fluidd compared to 46% used by stock.

 ## Roadmap